komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/Generate_Annotations/README.md

 ## Generate Binary Masks from Gaze Annotations

 1) Run 1_Gaze_to_BinaryMask.py.
-Set the input_path to the raw Gaze Annotation directory containing 'info.json' (preferably the 'all_sessions_merged' folder).
-Vary kernel width of KDE via ngaussian and threshold by multiple parameters.
+Download the 'Raw_Gaze_Data' folder from https://1drv.ms/u/s!As_geBXhgCy1rkleyurgCn5g3RdX?e=f2OkBb.
+Set the input_path to the raw Gaze Annotation directory containing 'info.json' (preferably the `Raw_Gaze_Data/Case_Number/all_sessions_merged` folder).
+Kernel width of the KDE algorithm can be varied via the `ngaussian` parameter.
+Thresholding can be controlled via the `multiple` parameter.
 Output should be binary mask image files and their corresponding RGB tiles.

 2) Run 3_BinaryMask_to_BoundingBox.m in MATLAB.
 The script converts white 'blobs' in binary mask image files to bounding boxes.
 Output should be a CSV containing BBox coordinates.